-Do you need reports for multi-company consolidations?
+Do you need multi-company consolidation reports?
 Calxa gives you a way to do just that.
 Consolidating reports for several companies can be quite daunting and time consuming.
 On top of that, it’s difficult to track what reports will be needed.
 To help you, we’ve identified 6 top reports that will provide you a clearer picture of your organisation’s accounts to simplify the consolidation process.

 Before we get started, you’re probably wondering how you can access these reports.
-Within Calxa, you can schedule monthly emails containing your reports.
-Alternatively, you have the option to send it to your email at the click of a button.
+Within Calxa, you can schedule monthly emails containing your bundle of reports.
+Alternatively, you have the option to run your bundle at the click of a button.

 Sometimes the easiest way to make comparisons is to view companies side-by-side.
 This report allows you to compare multiple companies across multiples columns.
-If you would prefer your report to be less detailed, the Account Trees feature can group and re-order income and costs while maintaining the integrity of your report.
+See each company side-by-side with a total to show the whole picture of the multi-company consolidation.
+If you would prefer your report to be less detailed, use Account Trees to group, summarise and re-order your accounts while maintaining the integrity of your report.

 It is important to be aware which of your entities are profitable and which areas need addressing.
-You can use the Cost Centre Budget Summary to give you a simplified list of organisations (one line per organisation).
-The Report Designer feature gives many options on the columns you can feature and offers alternative display modes.
-Simply put, you can add or remove columns to suit your needs.
+You can use the Business Unit Income & Expense Summary to give you a simplified list of organisations (one line each).
+This report is a great way to get a view of your multi-entity consolidations.
+The Report Designer gives many options on the columns you can add and offers alternative display modes.

 3. Cashflow Forecast

-With Calxa you can optimise the Profit & Loss spreadsheets report to display KPIs: these reports can include built-in KPIs as well as any other you wish to customise.
+You can optimise the reports to display KPIs: these reports can include built-in KPIs as well as any you have customised.

 5. Bank Movement Waterfall Chart